vittoriapeppoloni/MedMatch/README.md

 }
 ```

-## ClinicalTrials.gov Integration
+## ClinicalTrials.gov Integration with IRCCS Istituto Nazionale dei Tumori Focus

-The application currently uses a static list of clinical trials.
-To integrate with ClinicalTrials.gov:
+The application is specifically configured to search for clinical trials at the IRCCS Istituto Nazionale dei Tumori in Milan.
+The integration with ClinicalTrials.gov allows for real-time retrieval of ongoing trials at this institution:

 1. Create a new file `server/clinicaltrials.ts`: